XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 - You have Python 3.7 or higher installed.
 - You are somewhat familiar with object-oriented programming in Python and have completed the [Get Started Using Python tutorial](get-started-using-python.html).
 - You have some understanding of what the XRP Ledger can do and of cryptocurrency in general.
-You don't need to be an expert.
+(You do not need to be an expert.)

 ## Source Code